 There are two primary functions of an insurance company around which all of the insurance-related occupations depend.
 The first is the underwriting function and the second is as an institutional investor.

-Underwriting involves the measurement and calculation of risk.
-The premiums charged by an insurer reflect this risk.
-They're appropriate and commensurate with the degree of likelihood that the insurance company will have to pay a claim if it writes a given policy.
+Underwriting involves the measurement and calculation of the risks involved in writing an insurance policy for a person, property, or event.
+The premiums—scheduled payments—charged by an insurer reflect this risk assessed by the underwriter.
+The premiums are appropriate and commensurate with the degree of likelihood that the insurance company will have to pay a claim if it writes a given policy.